 2. KDE Neon

 KDE Neon is the official Linux distribution which features the latest KDE Plasma Desktop, KDE Framework and KDE Applications from KDE Community.
-This Linux distribution directly comes from the KDE Development team and based on Ubuntu.
+This Linux distribution directly comes from the KDE Development team and is based on Ubuntu.
 KDE Neon comes with two variants.
 A User edition and a Developer’s Edition.
-The User Edition for everyone who wants to experience latest from KDE Plasma desktop that is tested and ready to use.
+The User Edition is for everyone who wants to experience the latest KDE Plasma desktop that is tested and ready to use.
 But it may have some little bugs – but not a dealbreaker, if you ask me.
 The Developer edition for, as it says – for developers with cutting-edge packages.
-This is ideal for those who are a little experienced in Linux platform and have time to get around occasional problems.
-But this is also fairly stable.
+This is ideal for those who are a little experienced in the Linux platform and have time to get around occasional problems.
+But this is also reasonably stable.

 - Latest KDE Applications, Packages and Framework

-- Based on Ubuntu base
+- Based on the Ubuntu base

 - First to receive new KDE Plasma Versions

-May contain occasional bugs
+- It May contain occasional bugs

 3. Fedora KDE Edition

-Fedora Linux is an RPM package manager based Linux distribution that is community-supported and owned by Red Hat.
-This free and open-source Linux distribution features leading edge packages and technology and supports a KDE Plasma edition.
+Fedora Linux is an RPM package manager-based Linux distribution that is community-supported and owned by Red Hat.
+This free and open-source Linux distribution features leading-edge packages and technology and supports a KDE Plasma edition.
 Although its official edition features GNOME desktop, but an official KDE Plasma “spin” is available.
 You get the latest KDE Packages with each Fedora release, which happens twice a year.
-Ideally it’s similar to Kubuntu, the only difference is its underlying package management and a different sponsoring company.
+Ideally, it’s similar to Kubuntu; the only difference is its underlying package management and a different sponsoring company.

 - Well-designed and stable Linux Distribution